wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-11-Stream-Processing.md

 Since a stream processing is a long-running and produces output continuously, we can not simply discard all outputs.

-* micro-batching - break down into small blocks.
+* Micro-batching - break down stream into small blocks(tumbling window) and treat each block as a minimal batch.

-* checkpoint - generate rolling checkpoints of state and write them to durable storage.
+* Checkpoint - generate rolling checkpoints of state and write them to durable storage.

-* atomic commit - process several input messages within a single transaction
+* Atomic commit revisit - process several input messages within a single transaction

-* idempotence - an effective way of achieving exactly-once semantics.
+* Idempotence - an idempotent operation is one that you can perform multiple times, and it has the same effect as if you performed it only once.
+It is an effective way of achieving exactly-once semantics.

-* keep state local to the stream processor and replicate it periodically.
+* Rebuild state after a failure - store the state in another machine for replication, keep state local to the stream processor and replicate it periodically, rebuilt from the input streams corresponding to the window.
+Trade-off among disk access latency, network delay and network bandwidth.